Subhajit-Beshra/Registration-Form/README.md

-Registration Form
+# Registration Form

-This is a clean and responsive registration form built using HTML and CSS.
+A simple and responsive registration form built with **HTML** and **CSS**.

+## Features
-It includes fields for:
+- User-friendly input fields for:
+  - Name
+  - Email
+  - Country

-Name, Email, Country, Phone
+  - Phone

-Password & Confirm Password
+  - Password & Confirm Password

-Gender selection (radio buttons)
+- Gender selection (radio buttons)

-Terms and conditions agreement (checkbox)
+- Terms & Conditions agreement (checkbox)

-There’s also a Sign In link (currently a placeholder) for existing users, which can later be linked to a login page.

-The design features:
+- "Sign In" link for existing users (currently a placeholder)

+## Design Highlights
-Gradient background
+- Gradient background

-Rounded container with shadow
+- Centered, rounded container box with subtle shadow

-Spacing and alignment for better readability
+- Spacing between input fields for better readability
+- Responsive layout for different screen sizes

+## Future Improvements
+- Link the **Sign In** button to a login page
+- Add form validation using JavaScript
+- Enhance accessibility for screen readers

+---
+**Note:** The **Sign In** link is currently inactive and will be updated in future versions.